chicofreitas/chicofreitas/README.md

 - 👋 Hi, I’m @chicofreitas
 - 👀 I’m interested in work remotely, or hybrid;
-- 🌱 I’m currently learning statistics with different programming languages;
+- 🌱 I’m currently learning statistics with different programming languages, PHP 8.1 and Laravel 9.x new features;
 - 💞️ I’m looking to collaborate on creating websites, and ecommerce, events or SaaS systems.
 - 📫 How to reach me: